mpasserini/arduino_monotron/README.md

 # arduino_monotron

-The code is for Arduino and is supposed to control a Korg Monotron via MIDI
+This is a new version of the code, it is for Arduino and is supposed to output 2 envelopes and 1 LFO.
+It's for modular by in my case is for a DIY Monotron-based modular synth.

 Done:
-* CV pitch tracking,
 * Filter control,
 * pseudo exponential ADSR,
-* Legato,  Portamento and normal mode,
-* pitch bend,
-* logarithmic scaling for adsr pots,
 * LFO saw, ramp, square,  triangle
 * wavetable based LFO, with also waves for exp env to be implemented
-* VCA,
 * Different envelopes for VCA and VCF
 * Different LFOs for VCA and VCF
 * exp envelopes based on wavetable